opendreambox/opendreambox/README.md

 ### DISTRO\_FEED\_PREFIX

 `DISTRO_FEED_PREFIX` specifies the name of the package update feed.
-This name may be chosen arbitarily.
+This name may be chosen arbitrarily.

 Default: `DISTRO_FEED_PREFIX = "remote"`